kubernetes-sigs/kubespray/docs/calico.md

 ### Optional : Define network backend

 In some cases you may want to define Calico network backend.
-Allowed values are `bird`, `vxlan` or `none`. `vxlan` is the default value.
+Allowed values are `bird`, `vxlan` or `none`. `bird` is the default value.

 To re-define you need to edit the inventory and add a group variable `calico_network_backend`